 Your Intake Interview

 A client services representative will assist you in filing an action for support.
 Normally, the interview process will take approximately 30-45 minutes.
 In most cases, the support conference will be scheduled as a part of the interview, and you will be given a date and time to return for the conference/hearing to establish the support order.
+If you file on-line, be sure to include a phone number where you can be reached should the representative have any follow-up questions.
 The conference/hearing is normally held within 20-30 days from the date of filing if it will be a local case.